Respiratory Rate in Children – What’s Normal and What’s Not?

 The reasons responsible for an increased respiration rate are:

-1. Anxiety – The activation of fight or flight response during panic attacks leads to a high respiratory rate in children.
+1. Anxiety – The activation of a fight or flight response during panic attacks leads to faste breathing in children (4).

 2. Fever – The body reacts to fight infection during fever, and common symptoms include a rise in temperature and shivering.
 That is the body’s way of reacting to cool down the excess heat.
 The normal respiratory rate for toddlers with fever is therefore high.

 3. DehydrationDehydration occurs when the body faces a dearth of water to meet its needs.
 As a result, fluid level lowers and affects the electrolyte balance.
-This causes changes in the exchange pattern of gases and increases the respiratory rate.
+This causes changes in the exchange pattern of gases and increases the respiratory rate as the body tries to exert energy from the cells (5).

 5. Infections – Inflammation occurs due to infections that hinder oxygen intake, thereby leading to an increase in the rate.